Back to Blogs

 TL;DR

-• Human resource planning is the process of analyzing, forecasting, and managing an organization's workforce needs to ensure the right number of skilled employees are in place to meet business goals and objectives.
+• Human resource planning (HRP) is the process of determining the right number of skilled employees that an organization needs to meet current and future business needs.

 • The human resource planning process involves analyzing the current workforce, forecasting future needs, conducting a gap analysis, and developing and implementing an action plan, which includes monitoring and re-evaluating the plan.